 Inlet Clearance - Installation of a fan with an open inlet too close to a wall or bulkhead will cause reduced fan performance.
-It is desirable to have one fan wheel diameter between parallel fan units and a minimum of three-fourths of a wheel diameter between the fan inlet and the wall.
+It is desirable to have a minimum of three-fourths of a wheel diameter between the fan inlet and the wall.